geojeff/busser/README.md

 features up to par, including code in Abbot and in the theme-building helper program called Chance.
-Graphics production and handling may be enhanced, by using node.js modules such as node-canvas, to add screen capturing capturing for SproutCore testing and software release tasks.
+Graphics production and handling may be enhanced, by using node.js modules such as node-canvas, to add screen capturing for SproutCore testing and software release tasks.

 The latest mauritslamers version of garçon includes a start for handling of bundles and also includes use of special components from SproutCore